supercollider/supercollider/README_WINDOWS.md

       $> cmake --build . --target installer

-For this to work, the install target will have to be built already, and NSIS has to be installed on your system with its command line tool `makensis` added to the PATH.
+For this to work, the install target will have to be built already, and NSIS has to be installed on your system, with its command line tool `makensis` added to the PATH.

 The SC installer executable will be written to the same parent folder as the